Motivational Skills in the Workplace

-Companies are always eager for motivators when they are recruiting staff.
-These skills are valuable for employees when interfacing with customers, subordinates, upper management, suppliers, donors, team members, funding sources, and bosses.
-For managers, who must inspire a whole team of people, the ability to motivate is a must.
+If you are successful at motivating others, then this is an important skill that you want to point out to potential employers.
+Employees use motivation skills to increase their chances of getting positive results when interfacing with customers, subordinates, upper management, suppliers, donors, team members, funding sources, and supervisors.
+For managers, who must inspire a whole team of people, the ability to motivate is a requirement.

 What Are Motivational Skills?

-Motivational skills in the workplace can be defined as actions or strategies that will elicit a desired behavior or response by a stakeholder.
-These strategies and actions will vary based on three major factors:
+Motivational skills can be defined as actions or strategies that elicit a desired behavior or response by a stakeholder.
+These strategies and actions vary based on three major factors:

 - The motivator's style